A Comprehensive Guide to Differential Privacy: From Theory to User Expectations: Practicalities and User Expectations

 \textbf{For Communicating with End Users} \begin{itemize} \item \textbf{Reformulate DP explanations} to address the specific types of information disclosures that users fear and care about, such as access by third parties or misuse by institutions (\cite{Cummings2023}). \item \textbf{Prefer $\boldsymbol{\mu}$-GDP over $(\boldsymbol{\varepsilon},\boldsymbol{\delta})$-DP} for reporting and comparing privacy guarantees, as it avoids arbitrary $\delta$ choices and is easier to interpret (\cite{gomez2025varepsilondeltaconsideredharmful}). \item \textbf{Use visual aids and interactive tools} --- such as frequency-based risk displays, odds-based framing, or metaphor-driven interfaces --- to explain probabilistic guarantees and $\varepsilon$-related trade-offs (\cite{10646708,281270,291162,WEN2023118799}). \item \textbf{Design accessible privacy interfaces} that communicate risk and trade-offs effectively to users with diverse backgrounds, abilities, and levels of numeracy (\cite{Franzen1,Franzen2}). \item \textbf{Apply adaptive (personalized) approaches to setting $\boldsymbol{\varepsilon}$}, based on contextual sensitivity and user preferences, rather than relying solely on fixed, developer-defined values (\cite{boenisch2024wayindividualizedprivacyassignment,Edabi2015,Jorgensen2015,weiss2024shareshareriskslaypeople}). \end{itemize}

 \textbf{For Supporting Developers and Data Practitioners} \begin{itemize} \item \textbf{Align software tools and libraries} with familiar data science workflows, while maintaining rigorous DP guarantees.
-This includes integrating guidance into code libraries and providing intuitive interfaces (\cite{10.1145/3687011}). \item \textbf{Provide educational resources and helpful error messages} to support non-expert developers in understanding DP concepts and common implementation pitfalls (\cite{ngong2024evaluatingusabilitydifferentialprivacy}). \item \textbf{Optimize hyperparameters} --- such as learning rate, batch size, clipping thresholds and noise scales --- in a principled way to maximize utility without weakening privacy guarantees (\cite{Ponomareva2023}). \item \textbf{Ensure auditability and transparency} by adopting practices such as open-source code, clear documentation, and independent audits (\cite{gomez2025varepsilondeltaconsideredharmful}).
-Past work (e.g., PATE-based methods, \cite{ganev2025}) has shown that even theoretically sound approaches can be misimplemented, so enabling external review helps detect and correct errors.
+This includes integrating guidance into code libraries and providing intuitive interfaces (\cite{10.1145/3687011}). \item \textbf{Provide educational resources and helpful error messages} to support non-expert developers in understanding DP concepts and common implementation pitfalls (\cite{ngong2024evaluatingusabilitydifferentialprivacy}). \item \textbf{Optimize hyperparameters} --- such as learning rate, batch size, clipping thresholds and noise scales --- in a principled way to maximize utility without weakening privacy guarantees (\cite{Ponomareva2023}). \item \textbf{Ensure auditability and transparency} by adopting practices such as open-source code, clear documentation, and independent audits \cite{gomez2025varepsilondeltaconsideredharmful}.
+Even theoretically sound DP mechanisms can be misimplemented in practice (e.g., PATE-based methods, \cite{ganev2025}), {and recent grey-box studies by \cite{cebere2026privacytheorybugspractice} have uncovered multiple privacy violations in widely used DP libraries highlighting the importance of} external review and empirical auditing.

 \end{itemize}